typpos/fractorium/Data/BuildGuideQtCreator.md

 Switch to *Release* configuration for all projects and build main.pro.

-The outputs will be placed in `fractorium\Bin\release` several minutes later if no error occurs.
+The outputs will be placed in `fractorium/Bin/release` several minutes later if no error occurs.

 ##Begin build with Visual Studio:
 Open the file Fractorium.sln under Builds/MSVC/2013

 Set the configuration to release, and build all.

-The outputs will be the same and will be placed in:
+The outputs will be the same as with Qt Creator and will be placed in:

-`Bin/x64/Release`
+`fractorium/Bin/x64/Release`

 Regardless of the IDE chosen, the output folder will have these contents: